About the “set identity_insert” Command in SQL Server

 You need to be careful with identity_insert and use it with caution, because if you make misuse of this command there is always the risk to create data quality issues.

-Strengthen you SQL Server Development Skills – Enroll to our Online Course!
+Strengthen you SQL Server Development Skills – Enroll to the Course!

 Via the course, you will sharpen your SQL Server database programming skills via a large set of tips on T-SQL and database development techniques.
 The course, among other, features over than 30 live demonstrations!